CentralLaserFacility/epac-flatbuffer-formats/README.md

 )

 deserialised_data = deserialise_f142(serialised_data)
+# attributes are accessible based on the fbs schema
+alarm_severity = deserialised_data.severity
 ```

 Note that each of these will have different arguments, in particular for `pva0` a PVData object